awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 ## Understanding Automatic Scaling Rules<a name="emr-scaling-rules"></a>

 When a scale\-out rule triggers a scaling activity for an instance group, Amazon EC2 instances are added to the instance group according to your rules\.
-New nodes can be used by applications such as Apache Spark and Apache Hive as soon as the Amazon EC2 instance enters the `InService` state\.
+New nodes can be used by applications such as Apache Spark, Apache Hive, and Presto as soon as the Amazon EC2 instance enters the `InService` state\.
 You can also set up a scale\-in rule that terminates instances and removes nodes\.
 For more information about the lifecycle of Amazon EC2 instances that scale automatically, see [Auto Scaling Lifecycle](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 You can configure how a cluster terminates Amazon EC2 instances\.
 You can choose to either terminate at the Amazon EC2 instance\-hour boundary for billing, or upon task completion\.
 This setting applies both to automatic scaling and to manual resizing operations\.
 For more information about this configuration, see [Cluster Scale\-Down](emr-scaledown-behavior.md)\.